VicHealth is investing more than $3 million to change cultures of risky drinking in Victoria.

 Young adults (aged 18-24 years) who frequent late night entertainment precincts in Chapel Street (Prahran), Melbourne CBD and Fitzroy Street (St Kilda).

-This project involves collecting a large number of personal stories from young people in Melbourne’s night-time entertainment precincts.
-Using existing infrastructure, the project will promote stories across a range of channels to drive positive change in the local community, such as social media, the arts, advertising and local venues.
+This project involved collecting a large number of personal stories from young people in Melbourne’s night-time entertainment precincts.
+Using existing infrastructure, the project promoted stories across a range of channels to drive positive change in the local community, such as social media, the arts, advertising and local venues.

 Who’s It Gonna Hurt? – City of Wodonga and Deakin University